 Name: Enter a new name for a material to change the name of the material being edited.

 Edit Texture Image in an External Editor: Click this button and the texture’s image file opens in your default image editor or preview program.
 Make and save your edits to the file and the changes are reflected in the material.

 Texture drop-down menu: The options on this drop-down menu enable you to edit the texture within SketchUp.
 Choose Load select a new image file for the texture.
 Choose Remove to delete the texture image file.
 (A flat color approximation of the removed image appears when the texture image is removed.)
 If you’ve colorized the texture, choose Reset Color remove the colorization.
 Choosing Edit opens the texture image file in your default image editor or preview program.
 After you apply a texture, you can also adjust how the texture tiles on your model.
 See the upcoming section, Repositioning textures for details.

 Width and Height: When you paint a texture on a face, the texture image is tiled to fill the face.
 Type a value in the Width or Height box to change the size of the texture tile.
 By default, the image’s aspect ratio is maintained.
 So, if you type 2 in the width dimension box, the height box automatically updates to maintain the aspect ratio.
-Click the chain icon to break the chain (sorry, Fleetwood Mac), and you can distort the aspect ratio to your heart’s content (or malcontent, as the case may be).
+Click the chain icon to break the chain (sorry, Fleetwood Mac), and you can distort the aspect ratio to your heart’s content.
 If you don’t love the results (and will never love them again), you have to remember the original dimensions and enter them manually to revert to the original image dimensions.

 Tip: Colorizing is a great way to experiment with variations in material color.